-China is the world's top graphite producer and exporter and refines more than 90% of the world's graphite into the anode material
+China is the world's top graphite producer and exporter and refines more than 90% of the world's graphite into the anode material.

-- Trade war on critical minerals is escalating China banning certain critical minerals export outright to USA - Export permits from China now required for certain graphite products to safeguard national security since December 2023
+- Trade war on critical minerals is escalating China banned shipments of gallium, germanium, antimony, and so-called superhard materials to USA - Critical mineral security is linked to the escalating tech trade war. - Export permits from China now required for certain graphite products to safeguard national security since December 2023 tightened measures in December 2024